Today's Tuesday • 9 mins read

 One clear sign of psychopathy is a lack of remorse or guilt.

+Mostly, they are unconcerned about facing consequences for their acts.
 This emotional detachment lets them carry on with their harmful actions without being weighed down by guilt or regret.
-This makes them highly dangerous to interact with over the long term.

 6. Shallow Emotional Response

-People around them usually find their interactions and expectations go unfulfilled.
-They don’t quite feel your sadness or happiness.
+People around them often find that interactions and expectations go unmet.
+They don’t fully feel your sadness or joy.

 7. Callousness and Lack of Empathy

-Callousness and a lack of empathy are typical traits of psychopaths.
+Lack of empathy and callousness are typical traits of psychopaths.

-Callousness is a person’s insensitivity and indifference to the feelings, suffering, or needs of others.
+- Callousness = an insensitivity and indifference to others’ feelings, suffering, or needs.

 8. Failure to Accept Responsibility